-The monotone convex method for deriving the official Treasury yield curve replaces the previous quasi-cubic hermite spline method.
+The monotone convex method for deriving the official Treasury yield curve replaced the previous quasi-cubic hermite spline method as of December 6, 2021.
 The description of the previous methodology has been archived.

 More details regarding the change in yield curve methodology and a comparison of historical CMT rates derived using the monotone convex and the quasi-cubic hermite spline methods are available in the Yield Curve Methodology Change Information sheet.

 Yield curve rates are usually available at Treasury's interest rate website by 6:00 PM Eastern Time each trading day, but may be delayed due to system problems or other issues.
 Every attempt is made to make this data available as soon as possible.